Daniel Goldhaber: Career

-In 2022, he wrote, produced, and directed How to Blow Up a Pipeline, and adaptation of Andreas Malm's 2021 nonfiction Verso novel, also called How to Blow Up a Pipeline.
-The film had its festival premiere in the Platform Prize program at the 2022 Toronto International Film Festival and will be released theatrically by NEON in 2023.
+In 2022, he wrote, produced, and directed How to Blow Up a Pipeline, an adaptation of Andreas Malm's 2021 nonfiction Verso book of the same name.
+The film had its festival premiere in the Platform Prize program at the 2022 Toronto International Film Festival and was released theatrically by NEON in 2023.
 It stars Ariela Barer, Kristine Froseth, Lukas Gage, Forrest Goodluck, Sasha Lane, Jayme Lawson, Marcus Scribner, Jake Weary, and Irene Bedard.